User acquisition on CTV for games and apps: What marketers need to know in 2023

 Game and app marketers are looking at connected TV now for performance, but there is a lot of confusion in the market about CTV’s role.

 How can apps and games tap into this high-attention, high-viewability channel?
 How will it fit into their marketing mix?
 What are the challenges and potential solutions?
-Verve Group’s CTV performance team experts share our latest discoveries about this exciting new approach to user acquisition.
+Verve’s CTV performance team experts share our latest discoveries about this exciting new approach to user acquisition.

 Definitions: Linear TV vs. CTV vs. OTT